I beg to move, That the Bill be now read a Second time.

 It is fundamentally wrong that details given to the state—details that we are required to give to the DVLA in order to register our cars by law—are then used to allow the industry to practise in this way.
 Most examples come from remote enforcement.
 It is the DVLA that needs to be the focus, and not how much is charged in a car park or the choices that people make.
 We should focus on the relationship whereby we have given information to the state only for it to be passed on to a company to behave in this manner.
 That is why the law needs to change and why this Bill is so welcome.

 Although the vast majority of privately owned car parks treat their customers with respect, there are still far too many rogue operators.
-As Members are aware, a common scenario takes place whereby people park their car, pay for a ticket and leave without giving it a second through, but receive a parking ticket in the post some days later demanding an up-front payment within a specified timescale.
+As Members are aware, a common scenario is that people park their car, pay for a ticket and leave without giving it a second thought, but receive a parking ticket in the post some days later demanding an up-front payment within a specified timescale.
 If they do not pay right away, the fine may double—it is pay now or pay more.
 The difficulty in such a situation is that the onus is on the owner of the car to prove not only that they have paid to park, but that the ticket was displayed appropriately, when the evidence is all with the person trying to impose the charge.
 These charges are often accompanied by threatening and aggressive letters that, in their own right, cause a great deal of distress to those receiving them.
 It is understandable why so many people in receipt of such charges feel pressured into paying them straightaway, partly due to the escalating cost.

 The Bill is needed because some firms are not playing by the rules and are not being fair to car park users, and there is sometimes not a clear and fair appeals process.
 Such companies should simply not have privileged access to public and official databases such as those maintained by the DVLA.
 The only surprise to most of us is that this is not already the case because it seems so blindingly obvious.